Ewazer/simple-n-gram-model/README.md

 This project implements a simplified N-gram model (a purely simplified language model) in Python.

+## Structure du projet

+The project includes the following files:
+- `main.py`: Source file.
+- `text.txt`: Text file used as a dataset (currently the TinyShakespeare dataset).

 ### Main Functions

 - `clean_word(word)`: Cleans a word by removing punctuation characters and converting it to lowercase.